 Visit the prosecutor-staffed station at the courthouse

-Assistant District Attorneys (ADAs) staff a station that is open to the public 9 a.m.-noon and 1:30-3 p.m.
-Monday-Thursday and 9 a.m.-noon Friday at the Mecklenburg County Courthouse.
-This station is located in the Clerk’s Office on the second floor of the courthouse.
-The ADA at this station may reduce speeding tickets and dismiss compliance cases if proof of compliance is provided.
-(Compliance cases include citations such as expired registration, lapsed insurance and expired driver’s license.)
-The ADA at this station cannot move future court dates.
+Assistant District Attorneys (ADAs) are available to discuss traffic matters 1:30-3 p.m.
+Monday-Thursday in courtroom 1130 on the first floor of the Mecklenburg County Courthouse.
+The ADA in this courtroom may reduce speeding tickets and dismiss compliance cases if proof of compliance is provided.
+(Compliance cases include citations such as expired registration, lapsed insurance, and expired driver’s license.)
+The ADA cannot move future court dates.

 Some traffic citation fines issued in North Carolina and related costs can be paid online with a credit card using the payNCticket system.
 If you plan to not contest this citation and want to pay your fine and related costs online, visit www.payNCticket.org.
 If you or your attorney have negotiated a reduced charge, you should not use payNCticket.
 Before proceeding to pay your citation fine and costs, please carefully read the "Notice to Defendant" on your citation.
 It contains important information about your obligations and options.